-Lissett serves as the chair of the firm’s Elder Law and Family Law & Divorce practice groups, with a particular emphasis on guardianship, Medicaid, divorce, and prenuptial/marital agreements.
+Lissett serves as the chair of the firm’s Elder Law & Special Needs and Family & Divorce Law practice groups, with a focus on guardianships, Medicaid, divorce, and prenuptial/marital agreements.

-Having had an inside view of hundreds of highly contested divorce cases in court, Lissett is committed to helping her family law clients fairly resolve their differences in the first instance without having to go to court.
-Lissett’s matrimonial practice focuses on assisting individuals negotiating, or advising them on, marital agreements, including pre-nuptial, post-nuptial, separation and divorce settlement agreements.
+Having had an inside view of hundreds of highly contested divorce cases in court, Lissett is committed to helping her family and matrimonial law clients fairly resolve their differences in the first instance without having to go to court.
+Lissett’s matrimonial and family law practice focuses on advising and assisting individuals negotiating marital agreements, including pre-nuptial, post-nuptial, separation and divorce settlement agreements.
 For those cases where court is unavoidable, Lissett brings her unique perspective and experience as a former court attorney in a matrimonial part.
 Whether in or out of court, Lissett is a fierce advocate for the rights of her family and matrimonial law clients.

 2005, New York;